gukoff/gukoff.github.io/_drafts/2026-07-28-new-magic-hexagons.markdown

 mathjax: "yes"
 ---

-# New magic hexagons and their beautiful potential fields
+What is so special about the number 19?

-A conversation with other alumni of the Yandex School of Data Analysis recently turned to the fact that the school was about to become 19 years old.
+This question came up in the conversation of YSDA alumni last month on the occasion of the school turning 19 years old.

-As tends to happen when mathematicians encounter a number, we started asking what was special about it.

 Someone pointed out that 19 is a twin prime.
-Someone else replied that 19 is the number of cells in the only non-trivial normal magic hexagon.
+Someone else replied that 19 is the number of cells in the only non-trivial magic hexagon.

-I had never heard of a magic hexagon, so I opened Wikipedia.

-That small act of curiosity eventually led to a custom stochastic solver, several days of computation across 32 CPU cores, and new abnormal magic hexagons of orders up to 21.
-Along the way, I found that the seemingly chaotic solutions have an alternative representation that looks unexpectedly smooth: a landscape of gradients, hills, and valleys.

-This post is about that journey.
-It is also about a recurring lesson in both mathematics and software engineering: a difficult search problem can become much more tractable once you find the right representation.

-## From magic squares to magic hexagons
+Wait, a "magic hexagon"?
+I immediately got curious and went ahead to learn about this beast - and ended up discovering some new mathematics.

+## Magic Squares and Magic Hexagons

+If you ever dabbled in recreational mathematics, I bet you know about the magic squares.
-A magic square contains distinct integers arranged so that every row, column, and main diagonal has the same sum.
+A magic square is a square grid of numbers where every row, column, and main diagonal adds up to the exact same total, known as the magic constant.
+A _normal_ magic square is the one that contains only consecutive numbers from 1 to n^2 on the grid, and typically this constraint is assumed.

+[TODO: picture of magic square]

+Magic squares were known for millennia and are very well-studied.
+By now, we have algorithms to construct normal magic squares of every order n > 2.

 A magic hexagon applies the same idea to a hexagonal grid.
 Its cells form straight lines in three directions, and every such line must have the same sum.

-An order-(n) hexagon has side length (n) and contains

-[
-3n(n-1)+1
-]

-cells.

-The familiar non-trivial example has order 3 and therefore 19 cells.
-If those cells must contain exactly the numbers from 1 to 19, there is only one solution, apart from rotations and reflections.

-That is the normal magic hexagon.

-[**Visualization 1 — The classical order-3 magic hexagon**
-Show the numbered 19-cell solution.
-Highlight one line in each of the three lattice directions and display their common sum.]

-The problem changes if we relax the interval of allowed numbers.

-Instead of requiring the values to start at 1, we require only that they form some consecutive interval.
-Such objects are traditionally called **abnormal magic hexagons**.

-The adjective sounds dramatic, but the definition is modest:

-* every cell contains a distinct integer;
-* the integers are consecutive;
-* every line has the same sum.
+Similarly as with the squares, the hexagon is called normal if it contains consecutive numbers between 1 and 3n2 − 3n + 1 (this expression is the number of cells in the hexagonal grid).

+[TODO: picture of normal magic hexagon for n=3]

+The example above is the only normal magic hexagon in existence (apart from the rotations and reflections).
+The proof is straightforward - for any order n>3, the numbers (1..3n2 − 3n + 1) can't be partitioned into 2n-1 rows with equal sums because 2n-1 simply doesn't divide the sum of these numbers.

+To make things more interesting, let's look at the so called **abnormal magic hexagons**.
+We relax one of the constraints - we still require that the numbers on the grid are consecutive, but now they don't have to start at 1.

-This relaxation allows many more solutions.
-It does not make them easy to find.
+This relaxation suddenly allows many more solutions!

-## A small problem with a large search space

-The definition is simple enough to encode in a constraint solver:

-1. create one integer variable per cell;
-2. require all values to be distinct;
-3. constrain them to form a consecutive interval;
-4. require every line to have the same sum.

-I tried this with OR-Tools CP-SAT.

-For small orders, a general-purpose constraint solver is useful.
-But the difficulty rises quickly.
-Even the next unknown orders resisted a straightforward formulation for hours.

-This is not surprising when you consider the search space.
-An order-(n) hexagon has (3n(n-1)+1) cells, and the solver is effectively looking for a highly constrained permutation of the same number of values.

-The line equations provide structure, but they overlap heavily.
-Moving one number changes several sums at once.
-Distinctness is global.
-Consecutiveness is global.
-Most partial assignments tell the solver very little about whether they can eventually be completed.

-At this point, the useful question was no longer:
+But finding these solutions is not an easy feat.
+Unlike with magic squares, there is no formulaic approach or deterministic algorithm.
+The only known way to find them is wandering through a brutally large search space.
+The largest known solution as of July 2026 was n=9 found by Klaus Meffert.

+So...
+Are these solutions truly so hard to find?
+How about we try?

+## Making Observations

+There is a clear tension between the two independent constraints:

+1. The numbers are consecutive
+2. The line sums are equal (and lines have different lengths!)

+After some pondering, I thought it is logical there's no claar algorithm or formulaic solution.
+These constraints are so seemingly orthogonal that optimizing for one, without an insight, scrambles the progress towards the other one.

+Which made me think - can I reformulate the problem so that most constraints are satisfied automatically?

+### Observation 1:
 > How can I make the generic solver search faster?

 It was:

-> Can I reformulate the problem so that most constraints are satisfied automatically?
+>

 That question led to two strong assumptions.